 - Order printed copies of the Ringing Remembers A3 poster, and the Leaflet [NEW 17th May]

-- Don’t forget to make sure that your learners are registered at https://a100.cccbr.org.uk/register/ in order to be included in the 1,400 and to receive their special badge nearer the time.
+- Don’t forget to make sure that your learners are registered at https://a100.cccbr.org.uk/register/ in order to be included in the 1,400 and to receive their special badge out soon!
 Every learner who started ringing during this campaign (since November 2017) is entitled to join.

 - Useful ideas for Recruitment & Retention from the Association of Ringing Teachers

 - More suggestions here for ways to engage with the public (CCCBR)

 "This project gives us the opportunity to raise the profile of ringing and develop a relationship with community networks to provide new bell ringers.
 Ringing Remembers is a poignant and significant programme which appropriately acknowledges the sacrifices made by so many, aspiring to a living legacy for ringing."

 Alan Regin MBE

 Church bells across the UK remained restricted throughout the course of the war and only rang freely once Armistice was declared on 11 November 1918.